hablapps/pairstrading/PostPairsTrading.md

 alpha_lr:params 0;beta_lr:params 1
 ```

-Lastly, let's encapsulate the calculation of the spread given these optimal model parameters:
+Lastly, let's encapsulate the spread calculation given these optimal model parameters:

 ```q
 sp:{y - alpha_lr + beta_lr * x};
 ```

-This will be our interface, so we will be able to call this function from other components and get the spread calculated.
+This will be our interface, so we will be able to call this function from other components and get the spread.

 This precisely meets one of our objectives: getting **a comprehensive method for representing relative changes between both assets**.
 As we can deduce, our mean is now 0 because our assets are normalized, cointegrated and on the same scale.
 Therefore, ideally, the differential between their prices should be 0.
 Consequently, when our spread is below 0, we infer that asset X is overpriced, whereas if it's above 0, then asset Y is overpriced.